borntofrappe/game-development/04 Super Mario Bros/Super Mario Bros 1/README.md

 ### render

 With the `render` function the entity uses the texture described in `self.texture` to target the specific image.
-For the actual quad, it uses the same value, which means the tables must have matching keys, and the current animation.
+For the actual quad, it uses the same value, meaning the tables must have matching keys, and the current animation.

 ```lua
 function Entity:render()